emissary-ingress/emissary/BUILDING.md

    This will compute a version number based on git tags (`git describe --tags`), then push that version number everywhere it needs to be in the code.
 Then it will build (and probably push) Docker images, then build YAML files for you. **IT WILL NOT COMMIT OR TAG**.
 With new version numbers everywhere, you can easily `kubectl apply` the updated YAML files and see your changes in your Kubernetes cluster.

    If you make further changes and `make` again, _the version number will not change_.
-To get a new version number, you'll need to commit and `make tag`.
+To get a new version number, you'll need to commit.

 2. Commit, then `make tag` to mark a version.

    Generally you would do this when you're ready to ship, but it will also be very important if you're working with multiple developers!

-   Note that just typing `make` will build a development version, marked with a build number (e.g. `0.10.4-b3`).
+   Note that just typing `make` will build a development version, marked with a build number (e.g. `0.10.4-b3.56d8917`).
 This is intentional: at Datawire, the CI pipeline is the only thing that builds non-development versions.

 What if I Don't Want to Push My Images?
 ---------------------------------------